iclc/iclc2023-catalogue/data/performance/154_patterns-in-modulation.md

 # $PROGRAM_NOTE

-Shall we? is a trio that exists in multiple simultaneous sonic temporalities.
-Their sound is a mystical deja-vu of a traverso baroque flute, algorithmic coding texturality and a voice that escapes time while tracing narratives.
-Their phantasmagoric sonic world is this time accompanied by a visual imagery of their own expressions, modulated and reconstructed in real-time, melting, undulating and folding on itself.

-Sebastián Pappalardo aka. eerie_ear codes and creates a strong, intuitive rhythmic and harmonic (at times dissonant and pulseless) foundation on which Dorota Matejová expressively plays her primary traverso baroque flute (tuned at 415 Hz) along with other flutes, winds and sometimes vocal sounds.
-Tisa N. Herlec sources words and narratives from her lived experience and various sources, and intertwines mythical poetry (in English language) with the sonic scape, at times escaping language and extending her voice with various techniques.
-Blaž Pavlica and eerie_ear use real-time videos of the performers and process them into a live and expressive visual accompaniment, the visual performers will react and interact in the same spirit as the music, using subtle and interweaved processes that will challenge the audience’s impressions and create a compelling addition to the totality of this magical, aleatory and ambiental construction.
+Patterns in modulation is a collaboration between two creative coders, Sebastián Pappalardo aka. eerie_ear and Blaž Pavlica.
+Through code improvisations, they generate meandering and evolving patterns and textures that create subtle and interweaved soundscapes and music, intended to challenge the audience’s sense impressions and create a compelling immersive experience.

 # $ABSTRACT

-Shall we? is a trio that exists in multiple simultaneous sonic temporalities.
-Their sound is a mystical deja-vu of a traverso baroque flute, algorithmic coding texturality and a voice that escapes time while tracing narratives.
-Their phantasmagoric sonic world is this time accompanied by a visual imagery of their own expressions, modulated and reconstructed in real-time, melting, undulating and folding on itself.

-Sebastián Pappalardo aka. eerie_ear codes and creates a strong, intuitive rhythmic and harmonic (at times dissonant and pulseless) foundation on which Dorota Matejová expressively plays her primary traverso baroque flute (tuned at 415 Hz) along with other flutes, winds and sometimes vocal sounds.
-Tisa N. Herlec sources words and narratives from her lived experience and various sources, and intertwines mythical poetry (in English language) with the sonic scape, at times escaping language and extending her voice with various techniques.
-Blaž Pavlica and eerie_ear use real-time videos of the performers and process them into a live and expressive visual accompaniment, the visual performers will react and interact in the same spirit as the music, using subtle and interweaved processes that will challenge the audience’s impressions and create a compelling addition to the totality of this magical, aleatory and ambiental construction.

-The performers, although coming from different musical backgrounds, sensitively connect through a surprisingly acoustic and in that sense very physical and tangible quality of their interactions, whether these come from acoustic (voice and flute) or digital (recorded sounds, coding) source and present performing tools.
-This specific approach naturally present in this group´s performances creates the feeling of something very human, primal and relatable for their audience.

-Improvisation is a common methodology that we all use in our performance, it joins us in the same space and time and allows us to interact fluidly, joining all of our different fields of references and expertise into one coherent whole.
-Our differences are what makes us sonically and performatively interesting, and provide us with a welcomed challenge of inter-synthesis.
+Patterns in modulation is a collaboration between two creative coders, Sebastián Pappalardo aka. eerie_ear and Blaž Pavlica.
+Through code improvisations, they generate meandering and evolving patterns and textures that create subtle and interweaved soundscapes and music, intended to challenge the audience’s sense impressions and create a compelling immersive experience.

+The performers sensitively connect through a generative art improvisation performance which is designed to acoustically engage the audience in an exploration of the sensorium making it a very physical and tangible audience interaction.
+Eerie_ear will use samples of acoustic recordings, transforming them playfully, hiding and revealing them as sources.
+He will use TidalCycles, midi and Max/MSP to create a cohesive set of sonic movement and textures.
+Blaž uses SuperCollider to synthesize and generate folding and undulating sound masses in space.

+A combination of improvisation and composition is the methodology they will use, creating moods and moments prescriptively yet allowing for free interaction between them.
+The performance has also been designed with the concept of space as a major consideration.
+The church setting is a perfect environment for sound and time driven experimentation.

-Here is a list of our diverse references:
-- Blaž: Kazimir Malevich, Nam June Paik, Ursula K. Le Guin
+A short list of our diverse references: - Blaž: Kaitlyn Aurelia Smith, Nam June Paik, Ursula K. Le Guin - Sebastian: Noh theater, Raime, Naoto Ieda, Marshall McLuhan, many others…
-- Dorota: Jed Wentz, Nina Simone, Ono no Komachi
-- Tisa: Laurie Anderson, Sainkho Namtchylak, Italo Calvino
-- Sebastian: Raime, Naoto Ieda, Marshall McLuhan
-- & many others.
-… and our prior art, disciplines and expertise (more thoroughly described in our bios).